adamsitnik/adamsitnik.github.io/_posts/2017-04-04-Hardware-Counters-Diagnoser.md

 ## How to use it?

-You need to install `BenchmarkDotNet.Diagnostics.Windows` package.
-The official 0.10.4 version should be released to nuget.org after 10th of April.
-As of today you can get the latest version from our CI feed by adding following line `<add key="appveyor-bdn" value="https://ci.appveyor.com/nuget/benchmarkdotnet" />` to your `NuGet.config` file.
+You need to install latest `BenchmarkDotNet.Diagnostics.Windows` package.

-It can be enabled in two ways:
+It can be enabled in three ways:

 * Use the new attribute (apply it on a class that contains Benchmarks):